NNPDF/eko/doc/source/theory/DGLAP.rst

 with :math:`\mathcal P` the path-ordering operator.
 In the non-singlet sector the equations decouple and we do not need to worry about neither matrices nor the path-ordering.

-Using :doc:`Interpolation <Interpolation>` on both the inital and final |PDF|, we can then discretize the
+Using :doc:`Interpolation <Interpolation>` on both the initial and final |PDF|, we can then discretize the
 |EKO| in x-space and define :math:`{\mathbf{E}}_{k,j}` (represented by
 :class:`~eko.evolution_operator.Operator`) by